gaumarjos/T1-P4-CarND-Advanced-Lane-Lines/README.md

 [challengevideo]: ./test_videos/challenge_video_output.mp4 ""

 ## List of files
+* Writeup: "README.md"
 * Notebook: [lanes.ipynb](lanes.ipynb)
 * Video files: see folder "test_videos"
+* Output images: contained in folder "writeup_images", are the ones presented in this writeup.
-* Images: test images are in folder "test_images", these are the ones provided with the project and those I added to calibrate my algorithm.
+* Test images: contained in folder "test_images", these are the ones provided with the project and those I added to calibrate my algorithm.

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points